josephkerkhof/josephkerkhof/README.md

-### Hi there 👋 I’m Joseph, a software engineer by day ☀️, and a curious tinkerer by night 🌛.
+### Hello, nice to meet you! 👋 I’m Joseph, a backend engineer building scalable systems and solving complex distributed architecture challenges.
 I am saved by grace thru faith ✝️.

-- 🔭 I’m currently looking for work using the awesome [Laravel](https://github.com/laravel/laravel) framework and/or other backend technologies like Elixir, Go, Python, or Java.
+- 🔭 I'm currently seeking senior backend engineering roles in PHP/Laravel, or positions in Go, Python, or Ruby where I can apply my systems architecture expertise.
 - 📫 How to reach me: [joseph@kerkhof.dev](mailto:joseph@kerkhof.dev)
 - ⚡ Fun fact: I minored in music and Spanish.